 Onboarding

-In 2023, we started with welcome days in The Hague and in 2024 with online welcome sessions for the missions worldwide.
-These welcome sessions are important to help new colleagues navigate through the Ministry of Foreign Affairs and to make them feel welcome at the Ministry.
+In 2023, we launched onboarding days in The Hague.
+Online onboarding sessions for the missions worldwide followed in 2024.
+These sessions are important to help new colleagues navigate the organisation and to make them feel welcome.

 Image: © Academy

-Reina Buijs (former head of the Human Resources Department) addresses new colleagues on the first welcome day at the Ministry of Foreign Affairs on 26 June 2023.
+Reina Buijs (former Director of the Human Resources Department) addresses new colleagues on the first onboarding day at BZ on 26 June 2023.

-Dirk Jan Koch (Dean of the Academy, 2018–2023) looks back: ‘Can you imagine that 10 or even 5 years ago, we didn’t even have an onboarding course for new employees?
-We had no learning pathways for different positions, and colleagues often just started courses here and there.
-By bringing in knowledge from outside, the Academy has ensured that our diplomats can develop their personal and diplomatic skills and professional knowledge, so that they are prepared for the future, worldwide.’
+Dirk Jan Koch (former Dean of the Academy from 2018 to 2023) reflects: ‘It’s hard to imagine now that 10 or even 5 years ago, we didn’t have an onboarding course for new employees.
+We had no learning pathways for different jobs, and colleagues often just enrolled in random courses here and there.
+By bringing in knowledge from outside, the Academy has ensured that our diplomats can develop their personal and diplomatic skills and professional knowledge, preparing them for the future, worldwide.’

 Image: © Academy

-In June 2024, we organised the first online onboarding meeting for new colleagues at the missions.
+In June 2024, the first online onboarding session for new colleagues at the missions was held.

 A new learning portal

 In 2024, the Academy for International Relations launched its new learning portal.
-The new learning portal not only makes it easier for our colleagues at the Ministry of Foreign Affairs and other central government staff in international positions to search for and book learning activities.
-It also brings us a step closer to our goals and ambitions for learning and development at the Ministry of Foreign Affairs.
+The portal not only makes it easier for staff at BZ and other central government staff in international roles to search for and enrol in learning activities.
+It also brings us a step closer to our goals and ambitions for learning and development at BZ.

-Thanks to the collaboration with IJk, World of Work, Create Learning, HDPO-HRA, the Information and Digital Innovation Department (IDI), SSC-ICT and colleagues from the Academy team, the new learning portal has now been in use for over a year and a half.
+As a result of the close collaboration between IJK, World of Work, Create Learning, the HR advisers (HDPO/HRA), the Information and Digital Innovation Department (IDI), SSC-ICT and colleagues from the Academy team, the new learning portal has now in use for over a year and a half.

 Image: © Academy

-Group photo with colleagues from the Academy for International Relations, the Information and Digital Innovation Department (IDI), HDPO-HRA, Create Learning, SSC-ICT, World of Work and IJK.
+Group photo with colleagues from the Academy for International Relations, IDI, HDPO/HRA, Create Learning, SSC-ICT, World of Work and IJK.

-Every year in April, the team organises a partner meeting for Learning & Development (L&D).
-There, colleagues from the Academy meet with L&D partners to exchange the latest developments and trends we are experiencing at the Ministry of Foreign Affairs (BZ) in international work and to discuss experiences in learning behaviour and learning conditions at BZ.
+Every year in April, the team organises a Learning & Development (L&D) partner meeting.
+Colleagues from the Academy meet with L&D partners to discuss the latest developments and trends we are experiencing at BZ in international work and to discuss experiences in learning behaviour and learning environments at BZ.
 In this way, we work together to improve our learning offerings.

 Image: © Academy